greltel/abap-projects/README.md

 ```

 `npm test` uses the [abaplint transpiler](https://github.com/abaplint/transpiler) with
 [open-abap-core](https://github.com/open-abap/open-abap-core).
-A few tests cannot pass off-stack
+A few tests cannot run off-stack
-because the runtime does not implement DDIC conversion exits or fill the full DDIC field list;
+because the runtime does not implement DDIC conversion exits and does not fill the full DDIC
-those are listed with their reason in `ci/offstack-known-gaps.json` and reported as `XFAIL`.
+field list.
+Those are listed with their reason under `options.skip` in `abap_transpile.json`
+and are reported as skipped.
 They all pass in ADT.

 # Project 1 Dynamic SALV Console